- West Virginia

 Founded on coal mining and lumber, the neighboring towns of Thomas and Davis have preserved many of their historical structures while adding modern flair with funky shops and art galleries.
 Take a self-guided walking tour of Thomas, which has nearly 50 structures on the National Historic Register.
 Enjoy drinks, live music and locally made ice cream at the popular Purple Fiddle.
 Adding to the towns’ eclectic appeal are three local craft breweries: Stumptown Ales, Mountain State Brewing Company and Blackwater Brewing Company.

-Sampling a craft beer brewed at Stumptown Ales in Davis
+Fun local details at Stumptown Ales in Davis

 Morgantown: Outdoor Adventure Awaits